justinlubin/cobbler/README.md

 - This project also depends on [elm-format](https://github.com/avh4/elm-format) (tested with version 0.8.7), which is installable via `npm`

+## Running the analysis scripts

+The scripts in the `analysis/` directory analyze the benchmarking results.
+They require the following Python dependencies:

+- `numpy`
+- `matplotlib`
+- `pandas`

 ## Running tests

 To run the backend tests, run `make test` from the `backend` subdirectory.